CyberMonitor/orquestra-docs/v1/content/tutorials/simulate-h2-with-vqe.md

 **2. Running the Workflow**

-Submit your `vqe-workflow.zqwl` by running `qe submit workflow <path/to/workflow/vqe-workflow.zqwl>`
+Submit your `vqe-workflow.yaml` by running `qe submit workflow <path/to/workflow/vqe-workflow.yaml>`

 This will return the workflow ID that corresponds to that particular execution of your workflow.
 The output will look like:
 ```Bash